kennykentaur/cybersecuritybase-project1/README.md

 **2. Cross-Site Request Forgery (CSRF)**

    The form for filling out name and address is vulnerable to CSRF.
+   You can see it by viewing the source code of when on the /form page and not that there is no csrf variable being added.
+   This is due to http.csrf().disable() being set in the HttpSecurity

    Steps to reproduce/find
    1. Download the vulnerable codebase from https://github.com/kennykentaur/cybersecuritybase-project1